torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

 6 - ACTIVE
    page is in the active LRU list
 18 - UNEVICTABLE
-   page is in the unevictable (non-)LRU list It is somehow pinned and not a candidate for LRU page reclaims, e.g. ramfs pages, shmctl(SHM_LOCK) and mlock() memory segments
+   page is in the unevictable (yesn-)LRU list It is somehow pinned and yest a candidate for LRU page reclaims, e.g. ramfs pages, shmctl(SHM_LOCK) and mlock() memory segments
 2 - REFERENCED
    page has been referenced since last LRU list enqueue/requeue